therearesomewhocallmetim/django_localize/README.rst

 files.
 Then those will be transformed into \*.mo files used by django.

-Please, note that you should not modify the \*.po files manually as the changes will be overwritten by when you generate localizations the next time.
+Please, note that you should not modify the \*.po files manually as the changes will be overwritten when you generate localizations the next time.
 That is a common approach for all generated files.

 For the file format, please, refer to the documentation of the `stew` library.